 Fukuoka Tower is the highest-rated place to visit in Fukuoka right now.

-The largest category is temples, with 293 places to explore.
+The largest category is parks, with 456 places to explore.

 Travellers also explore Toshima, Osaka, Kyoto.